 Iron-Man (Jon Favreau, 2008).
 This is where it all begun, the Mark I of all Marvel movies.
-This is also where that unsatisfactory third-act problem first came out.
+This is also where that unsatisfactory final fight problem first came out.
 That being said, that crude big black suit from the cave was just so bad-ass.

 Avengers: Age of Ultron (Joss Whedon, 2015).
 Not quite the sequel Joss Whedon wanted to make.
 A little loose, a little deeper, a lot bigger than the first.
 It is not without its flaws, but the better parts outweighs the bad.

 Thor: The Dark World (Alan Taylor, 2013).
 Step-brothers and arch-enemies get to do more in this sequel.
 So does Natalie Portman—sadly, in her last appearance as Jane Foster.
 Thor was dumb enough to think he can destroy the Aether with his hammer.
 So was this movie.
 Dumb fun.